isomerpages/nlb-biblioasia/_podcast/A Local Olympian/Chia Boon Leong: The Homegrown Football Olympian.md

 <br>22:40 – How chess and sport are similar
 <br>26:05 – What sport and history are to Nick</p>
 <h4><strong>About the Guest</strong></h4>
-<p>Dr Nick Aplin is the Deputy Director (Sport Heritage) at Sport Singapore.
+<p>Dr Nick Aplin is Deputy Director (Sport Heritage) at Sport Singapore.
 He is the author of the <em>Sport in Singapore</em> series:<em> <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=203990042" rel="noopener noreferrer nofollow" target="_blank">The Colonial Legacy</a> </em>(2019),
 <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=206068467" rel="noopener noreferrer nofollow" target="_blank">The Rocky Road to Kallang Park</a>(2023) and <em><a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=300007221" rel="noopener noreferrer nofollow" target="_blank">Visions for Change</a> </em>(2023).</p>
 <p></p>